Honor Board FAQ

-The Honor Board is composed of eight voting members including a student representative from the sophomore, junior, senior, and Ada Comstock classes, three faculty members, one from each academic division, and the Dean of the College.
-The Chair, normally a senior, the Secretary, normally a junior, and the class dean of the student before the Honor Board are non-voting members.
+The Honor Board is composed of eight voting members including a student representative from the sophomore, junior, and senior classes; three faculty members, one from each academic division; the Dean of the Senior Class (adviser to the Board) and the Dean of the College.
+The Chair, normally a senior, and the Secretary, normally a junior, are non-voting members.

 When does a student appear before the Honor Board?

-A student appears before Honor Board if she has been reported to the Board by a member of the faculty, a fellow student, or, in the case of an overtime infraction for a self-scheduled exam, by the Registrar.
+A student appears before Honor Board if they have been reported to the Board by a member of the faculty, a fellow student, or, in the case of an overtime infraction for a self-scheduled exam, by the Registrar.